The Chinese economy is sputtering, if not in an outright recession.

 So what came out of the Third Plenum that would revive the Chinese economy?

 Nothing.
-Well, not literally nothing but little more than often repeated platitudes about adhering to the Chinese Communist Party (CCP) and propagandistic slogans about resolving outstanding issues, talking up consumption, and urging companies and technology to advance.
+Well, not literally nothing but little more than often-repeated platitudes about adhering to the Chinese Communist Party (CCP) and propagandistic slogans about resolving outstanding issues, talking up consumption, and urging companies and technology to advance.

 The lack of any reform, changes to economic policy, or apparently even thinking about what to do raises a number of difficult issues.

 First, current Chinese economic growth is driven by exporting massively to the rest of the world, running up enormous surpluses.
-This is not a popular policy globally and something that, at the very least, is nearing a limit mathematically and much more likely to fall back to Earth.
+This isn’t a popular policy globally and something that, at the very least, is nearing a limit mathematically and much more likely to fall back to Earth.
 Currently, China runs a current account surplus equal to roughly 2 percent of GDP.
 Even a small drop in other countries enacting more and more trade barriers will cause a material fall in Chinese activity.

 Second, the problems continue to escalate.
 Whether it is low single-digit retail sales growth, banks being swept up into larger banks to avoid collapse, or rapidly escalating public debt, the problems are only compounding and not disappearing.
 During China’s golden age of economic growth, its ability to get things done was seen as a strength.
 Now, it appears no one can make a decision on basic policy issues.
 Despite the cheery words and exhortations, very few believe the CCP’s economic propaganda.